Sparse Multichannel Blind Deconvolution of Seismic Data via Spectral Projected-Gradient: Methods Based on Euclid Deconvolution

 Recently, a modified SMBD has been proposed \cite{KazGhoAO2016} in which the $J$ reflectivity series and the source wavelet are estimated via

-which is solved according to the following strategy. \begin{quote} ``...by an alternating minimization technique.
-By fixing the source wavelet the problem can be solved for the reflectivity using any $L_2$-$L_1$ solvers.
-By fixing the reflectivity, using the updated version of it, the estimation of the source wavelet can be cast as an $L_2$-$L_2$ problem which has a closed form solution.
-We repeat the alternating process till convergence.
-There are three regularization parameters one needs to choose.'' \end{quote}
+which is solved by an alternating minimization technique.
+By fixing the source wavelet the problem can be solved for the reflectivity using any $\ell_2$-$\ell_1$ solvers.
+By fixing the reflectivity, using the updated version of it, the estimation of the source wavelet can be cast as an $\ell_2$-$\ell_2$ problem which has a closed form solution.
+This alternating process will be halted when it converges.
+There are three regularization parameters one needs to choose in this scheme.

+In existing methods for sparse blind deconvolution, a pseudo $\ell_1$ norm regularization of the reflectivity, as in \eqref{l1l2norm}, is used to obtain a least-squares problem.
+However, with state-of-the-art algorithms it is feasible to attack the $\ell_1$ norm optimization directly, e.g. using SPGL1 as proposed in this paper.
+Since the smoothed $\ell_1$ norm is differentiable, one can use steepest descent to minimize the objective function, but this process usually needs a large number of iterations to converge.
+Additionally, a good choice of the parameter $\lambda$ in \eqref{obj1} can only be determined by L-curve or GCV methods, which require multiple realizations as well.

 The F-SMBD method devises a single deconvolution filter $v[n]$ that operates on all the traces $y_j[n] = d_j[n] \ast v[n]=\sum_k v[k]d_j[n-k]$ by minimizing the sum of the smoothed $\ell_1$ norms of the deconvolved traces $y_j[n]$.
 Thus the following optimization problem is solved for the vector of $P$ filter coefficients $\bv=[v[1],\ldots,v[P]]^T$,